hocop/ML-Toy/README.md

 `Procfile` and `setup.sh` are only for heroku, normally you don't need them.

 ## How it is made
-Backend and frontend are written in pure python using [streamlit](https://www.streamlit.io/) - a python library for simple data science demos like this.
+Backend and frontend are written in python using [streamlit](https://www.streamlit.io/) - a python library for simple data science demos like this.
 This is my first project with streamlit.
 I made it to learn myself how to use this library.